 What is the purpose of the Pretrial Conference?

 What is a pretrial conference in a Minnesota criminal case?
-Though we use various terms, the second court appearance in the criminal court process (the one following the Arraignment) provides an opportunity for the defense attorney to meet with the prosecutor personally to discuss outcome, and explore settlement possibilities.
+We use various terms for the second court appearance in the criminal court process (the one following the Arraignment).
+But it provides an opportunity for the defense attorney to meet with the prosecutor personally to discuss outcome, and explore settlement possibilities.
 Some courts term this appearance a preliminary hearing, settlement conference, or a Rule 8 hearing.

 Other purposes of a preliminary hearing

-Sometimes this type of court appearance is called an “Uncontested Omnibus Hearing” (as opposed to the “Contested Omnibus Hearing” that may follow on a later date).
-Some courts will schedule a “Pretrial Conference” a week or so before the jury trial date.
+Sometimes we call this court appearance an “Uncontested Omnibus Hearing” (as opposed to the “Contested Omnibus Hearing” that may follow).
+And some courts will schedule a “Pretrial Conference” a week or so before a scheduled jury trial date.

 What is a Rule 8 hearing in a Minnesota criminal case?